PG Diploma (Postgraduate Diploma) Theoretical and Practical Clinical NeuropsychologyFind a programme

-This diploma intends to support both the knowledge and practice competencies required for advanced professional training in Adult Clinical Neuropsychology.
-As this is the first year we are offering this course, it is awaiting British Psychological Society accreditation.
-This diploma is similar to our MSc in Clinical Neuropsychology, however it allows you to bring forward learning and case experience from your DClinPsy (for collaborating institutions, see the school website) in order to streamline the post-doctoral training required to develop both knowledge and practice competencies.
+This diploma is designed to support both the knowledge and practice competencies required for advanced professional training in adult clinical neuropsychology.
+This diploma is similar to our MSc in Clinical Neuropsychology, however it allows you to bring forward learning and case experience from your DClinPsy (for collaborating institutions, see the School of Psychological Science website) in order to streamline the postdoctoral training required to develop both knowledge and practice competencies.

-Alongside teaching of the Knowledge competencies, this diploma provides support as you develop your practical experience and competencies in clinical neuropsychology.
+Alongside the knowledge competencies, this diploma supports your development of practical experience and competencies in clinical neuropsychology.
 Your clinical practice must be undertaken within your paid employment and you must secure appropriate supervision for your work when enrolled on the course.
 However, we offer additional support towards developing your case portfolio, discussion of case formats and patient cases, and help in managing supervisions.
 This support is provided by clinicians with experience of conducting QiCN portfolio vivas.

 - UK/EU: part-time (two years)